-Students will participate in a three-and-a-half day program in Washington, DC.
-Participants will learn about the structure and organization of Congress, the federal budget and appropriations processes, and tools for effective science communication and civic engagement.
-In addition, students will participate in interactive seminars about policy-making and communication.
+During the workshop, students will learn about the structure and organization of Congress, the federal budget and appropriations processes, and tools for effective science communication and civic engagement.
+In addition, students will participate in interactive seminars about policymaking and communication.

 Read about the experiences of previous CASE attendees on this page, and see what attendees are saying about the workshop on Twitter: #MakingOurCASE.

 Please send questions about the workshop to firstname.lastname@example.org.

 Looking for more opportunities to explore science policy?